momentum-mod/docs/_posts/guides/2022-04-29-guide_porting-goldsrc-to-source.md

 ![SETTINGS PANEL](/assets/images/goldsrc_to_source_guide/SETTINGS_PANEL.png)

 Now click File > Open, and open the .map file you are converting.
-Once it has loaded, there will likely invalid solids that stretch to infinity.
+Once it has loaded, there will likely be invalid solids that stretch to infinity.
 Delete these now, you'll need to remake them later.
 Click File > Save As... and save as a "Half-Life VMF".

 Before you open this VMF in Hammer however, there's one more thing we should do.
 Download a tool called [GoldSrc2Source](https://www.moddb.com/games/half-life-source/downloads/goldsrc2source-map-fixer).
 Click Find VMF and navigate the VMF file you just saved in J.A.C.K.
 Select it and click repair, it's best to have all parameters marked in GoldSrc2Source in the vast majority of cases.